dblume/tiny-vault/README.md

 Tiny Vault relies on running behind TLS (HTTPS).
 And it relies on you creating a secure master password for yourself.

 It does not store passwords or hashes of passwords.
-It only store encrypted vault files.
+It only stores encrypted vault files.

 ![tiny-vault-security.png](https://raw.githubusercontent.com/dblume/tiny-vault/main/images/tiny-vault-security.png)